 Your hardworking tandem instructor–the guy or gal who has been hand-picked to safely take you from the door of the plane back to terra firma–would like to very kindly, respectfully beg you not to jump with a head cold.
 Here’s why.

 As you freefall, the thin air at altitude will start to thicken back to the ground-level norm.
-As it does, your angry, stuffy nose is going to scramble to haul itself back to equilibrium.
+As it does, your angry, stuffy nose will scramble to haul itself back to equilibrium.
 The way it does that is by running.
-It basically empties itself right out, all over you and your instructor, and there won’t be a Kleenex box floating there to help you out.
+It empties itself right out, all over you and your instructor, and there won’t be a Kleenex box floating there to help you out.
 Trust us: it’s a messy scene.

 So–now you know.
 Skydiving with a cold or when you’re not feeling well is a big, bad deal.
 Don’t do it!
 Happily, Skydive Tecumseh will be right here when you’re feeling better!